The security control plane for AI. So shadow AI doesn't become your next breach.

 | OWASP LLM Top 10 | Are we defending against prompt injection, sensitive-info disclosure, and the rest of the LLM attack surface? | AI Gateway | Inline detection for prompt injection (LLM01), output handling (LLM02), training-data poisoning signals (LLM03), and sensitive-information disclosure (LLM06).
 Tool-call boundary controls for excessive agency (LLM08).
 Every detection event identity-bound and logged. |

-| NIST AI RMF — Security Controls | Are AI-specific security controls Govern / Map / Measure / Manage'd? | Four-Component Spine | Govern: AI Gateway policy enforcement at the edge.
+| NIST AI RMF.
+Security Controls | Are AI-specific security controls governed, mapped, measured, and managed? | Four-Component Spine | Govern: AI Gateway policy enforcement at the edge.
 Map: Model Risk Validation inventory and risk classification.
 Measure: Audit Ledger (CAVR) continuous security monitoring.
 Manage: Assurance Packs and incident response evidence. |

-| SOC 2 — Continuous Monitoring (CC7) | Are we monitoring AI systems with the rigor SOC 2 expects? | Audit Ledger (CAVR) | Continuous logging of every AI call, tool invocation, exception, and policy event.
+| SOC 2.
+Continuous Monitoring (CC7) | Are we monitoring AI systems with the rigor SOC 2 expects? | Audit Ledger (CAVR) | Continuous logging of every AI call, tool invocation, exception, and policy event.
 SOC 2 CC7 (System Operations) and CC6 (Logical Access) controls operate at AI velocity.
 Auditor-ready Type II evidence. |

-| ISO 27001 — Information Security | Are AI systems integrated into the ISMS? | AI Gateway + Audit Ledger (CAVR) | Annex A controls extended to AI: A.5 (organizational), A.8 (asset management), A.9 (access control), A.12 (operations security), A.16 (incident management).
+| ISO 27001.
+Information Security | Are AI systems integrated into the ISMS? | AI Gateway + Audit Ledger (CAVR) | Annex A controls extended to AI: A.5 (organizational), A.8 (asset management), A.9 (access control), A.12 (operations security), A.16 (incident management).
 Every AI asset inventoried, identity-bound, monitored, and incident-tracked. |

-| CIS Controls — Asset Inventory + Monitoring (C1, C8) | Do we have a complete inventory of AI assets and continuous monitoring? | Model Risk Validation + Audit Ledger (CAVR) | Complete inventory of approved models, agents, tools, and MCP servers.
+| CIS Controls.
+Asset Inventory + Monitoring (C1, C8) | Do we have a complete inventory of AI assets and continuous monitoring? | Model Risk Validation + Audit Ledger (CAVR) | Complete inventory of approved models, agents, tools, and MCP servers.
 Real-time discovery of unsanctioned AI usage at the Gateway.
 Continuous monitoring with alerting tied to materiality thresholds. |

-The four pillars of AI security
+The four components of AI security

 Shadow AI · Policy · Identity · Response.